 - Glyph of Regenerative Magic Useful for absorbing more frequent magic attacks, basically cuts the cooldown of your Anti-Magic shell in half.

-- Glyph of Icebound Fortitude – More uses of your Icebound Fortitude
+- Glyph of Icebound Fortitude – More uses of your Icebound Fortitude, but greatly reduced duration.

 - Glyph of Anti-Magic Shell Moderate boost to survivability when fighting casters.